 Our final morning will be spent birding the degraded forest along the road to Potawangka village in search of the nomadic Wallace's Hanging Parrot.
 A variety of other species favour the fruiting trees in this area, including Black-fronted and Golden-rumped Flowerpeckers, Great-billed and Red-cheeked Parrots and Elegant Pitta.

 Our flight from Labuanbajo back to Bali is expected to depart at lunchtime, allowing us to arrive back in time to relax in the comfortable surroundings of our hotel.
-Birds in this area include Javan Tailorbird and White-headed Munia.
 Night in Kuta, Bali.